-Incident report issued.
-Telephone communication to parents and written incident report will be sent home for parental signature and must be returned to school with the student the following day of attendance.
+• Incident report issued.
+Telephone communication to parents and written incident report will be sent home.

 2nd offense:

 - 1-3 days of Out-of-School Suspension - Parent notified of student being assigned Out-of-School Suspension (OSS).
 Both parent and student will be required to meet with administrator(s), possible disenrollment.